mnooner256/pyqrcode/README.md

 ### Encoding Data ###

 This module supports three encodings for data: numeric, alphanumeric, and binary.
 The numeric type is the most efficient way to encode digits.
+You can use a string containing only digits instead of an actual number.

 ```python
 >>> number = QRCode(123456789012345)